carsonkrueger/go-htmx-starter/README.md

 9. `go install -tags 'postgres' github.com/golang-migrate/migrate/v4/cmd/migrate@latest`
 10. `go install github.com/go-jet/jet/v2/cmd/jet@latest`
 11. Start the PostgreSQL container using the command: `make docker-postgres`
-12. Run migrations on the postgres container: `make migrate-external`
+12. Run migrations on the postgres container: `make migrate`
+13. `make jet-all` to generate all database objects and query building functionality.
+14. `make live` to start the server - this will create privileges associated with each controller.
+15. Stop the server and run `make seed` to create 'basic' and 'admin' privilege levels and give all privileges to the admin privilege level.
-13. `make live` to begin live development!
+16. `make live` again to being live development!
-    - This will watch .go, .templ, and tailwind classes for changes.